An Appalachian Trail Tale

 As a washed-up athlete once paid the big bucks to be painted in loud logos from head-to-toe, I’m all too familiar with cheating types.
 Thus I prefer to call any such performance a fastest presumed time.
 But I certainly don’t presume to believe.
 Or care.
 I’m more concerned about the baskets on my hiking poles.
 Should they stay or should they go?
 Anyway--here comes a horrifying crack at humor--aren’t all hiking records a bit pedestrian?!

-Records I’d like to set are the Funnnest Known Time and to have spent more time in the mountains and forests and prairies and deserts than I could’ve ever dreamed of.
+Records I’d like to set are the Funnnest Known Time and to have spent more time in the mountains, forests, prairies, and deserts than I could’ve ever dreamed of.
 So far, so very good.
-After all, anything worth doing is worth doing slowly.
+After all, anything worth walking is worth walking slowly, and everything is worth walking.

 However!
 I’m all for challenges and can relate.
-(I’d’ve never made it as a professional endurance athlete had my parents bequeathed enough love; there was a reason, of the twelve of us on the US National Cycling Team, eleven came from failed families, including the famed drug pedaler.
+(I’d’ve never made it as an endurance athlete had my parents bequeathed enough love; there was a reason, of the twelve of us on the US National Cycling Team, eleven came from failed families, including the famed drug pedaler goon.
 Incidentally, we may have come from broken homes, but we were not housebroken!)

 What I can’t identify with is how anyone could assert to love the doing, only to race to be done.
 If I loved something--or someone--I’d want the feeling, the praxis, to last.
-They’re not collecting a bigger payday finishing sooner; they’re gathering a smaller one.
+By finishing sooner, they’re not collecting a bigger payday; they’re gathering a smaller one.
 The first one to Katahdin is the biggest loser!
-(The experience is what we’re after, not the completion of it.)
-But since I don’t really care much about others, minus my friends--past, present and future--I’ll leave the seething at that.
-It’s hard to recant a rant.
+(The experience is what we’re after, not its completion.)
+But since I don’t care much about others, minus my friends--past, present and future--I’ll leave the seething at that.
+You can’t recant a rant.

-As our day uncoiled here in Rocksylvania, we set our sights set on Palmerton, a small, largely unloved, post-industrial town.
-A town you can sense--and smell--before seeing.
+As our day uncoiled here in Rocksylvania, we set our tastebuds on Palmerton, an unloved, post-industrial pit.
+One you can smell before seeing.
 That smell is of ever-present depression; this is Appalachia after all.
-Still, we trusted its sidewalks were smooth and wide and not made of jagged stones marked with blood and white blazes.
+Still, we trusted its sidewalks weren’t made of jagged stones marked with blood and blazes.
 If so, Palmerton would be our interpretation of a palm-tree paradise: Cloud Eight.
 Even Cloud One would be superior to PA’s foot-killing footpath.
 (Repeat Reality: no one can hike this trail without his or her arms!
 The AT is not a footpath; it is a full-body path.
 Hands-free, no siree.)

-It was rumored Palmerton opened its palms to hikers, letting us stay in the former town jail, below City Hall.
+It was rumored Palmerton opened its palms to hikers, letting us stay in an old jail below City Hall.
 The jail had been transfigured into a hostel.
 But hikers could only do dungeon time after police processing.
 ID was required; fingerprints, mugshots and delousing were not.

 Despite the land’s ludicrous layout, we moved expeditiously.
 There were trips to terra firma, but no appreciable debacles.
 I had been reunited with my hiking poles, having wrapped bushels of duct tape around the broken tip.
 I felt stable.
 Duct tape is an essential in my frugal life; and it is damn near compulsory during a thru-hike.
 Because, as they say…